-The state has not identified site specific projects for 2023 at this time.
+The state has not identified site specific projects for 2021 at this time.
 Funding allocations for CDBG, HOME, ESG, HOPWA and HTF projects will not be determined until program-specific applications are received and evaluated.
+Awards made in 2021 will be reported in the 2021 CAPER.
 Only entitlement communities report projects under this section.